 Wander through the Store Magleby Village

-Store Magleby Village, a part of Dragør municipality is just a few minutes walk from Dragør.
-It’s one of the best preserved rural villages in the Copenhagen region.
+Store Magleby Village, a part of Dragør municipality is just few minutes walk from Dragør.
+It’s one of the best-preserved rural villages in the Copenhagen region.

 Soak the Sun on the Beach